specticole/CS308CellSociety/README.md

 resetting the simulation randomizes the states again instead of returning you to the configuration you started with.
 Hence, the user gets a true "random" experience each time they reset the simulation.

+No outlines in the style xml means that the outlines are not drawn i.e. they will be filled with whatever the background color is.
+Outlines mean that there will be black outlines.

 Errors checked:
 Errors are handled by displaying a message to the user and not loading in the selected configuration file.
 In most cases, the error message is specific to the error type.